By Mark Donovan

 We know that everyone develops habits, and sometimes change can be tricky.
 So we have many departments collaborating to make our online banking switch as simple as possible for our customers.

-“Our team has already met for many hours to make sure we are covering all of the details, and we plan to meet many more hours up to and at conversion,” said Jamie Singer, treasury services manager.
+“Our team has already met for many hours to make sure we are covering all of the details, and we plan to meet many more hours up to and at conversion,” said Jamie Singer, deposit operations.

 As we have planned the transition, we have been beta-testing the new online banking platform with groups of employees across our central Illinois branches.